mohamedelhacen/enhanced-protonet-with-skd-for-fsl/README.md

-# enhanced-protonet-with-skd-for-fsl
+# Enhanced ProtoNet with Self-Knowledge Distillation for Few-Shot Learning
-This is the implementation code for the paper "Enhanced ProtoNet with Self-Knowledge Distillation for Few-Shot Learning"
+This implementation code will be available after the publication.